iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > For a supposedly motivational app, this one is astonishingly demotivating!
 Regularly removing "Active" minutes a few hours after awarding them is not good.
 It has now started not recording anything about 1 day in 3 - just pretends my brisk walking didn't happen!<br> :date: __2021-02-11 12:49:37__

 > It hasn't registered my walks for the last few days, definitely walking 'briskly' enough!
 Disappointed.<br> :date: __2021-02-09 13:42:28__

-> I have no idea what you have to do to register brisk walking.
-I was walking at a pace to make me breath hard and built a sweat keeping the pace steady up and down hills.
-Result 31 minutes 0 brisk.
-Tried it again.
-This time despite walking for a couple of hours at the weekend and one again today, the app failed to record that I had walked at all, let alone briskly.
-It is therefore useless.
-Time to uninstall.<br> :date: __2021-02-03 12:30:13__

-> Very poor app.
-Have installed and used it twice now.
-Both times my fitbit tracker recorded over 100 minutes brisk walking.
-This app recorded 3 minutes the first walk, and 19 the next.
-I have deleted it and won't bother again.<br> :date: __2021-01-31 12:59:27__